Skip to main content

 • Malformed header (must be Bearer <key>, not just the key)

-• Revoked or expired key
+• Revoked key